 On a related note, Anita Sarkeesian has created a series of videos documenting the unfortunate themes in many video games.
 The “Tropes vs. Women in Video Games” series does an excellent job in showing the inherent sexism within these popular titles.
 You can watch them all through her Feminist Frequency site, and they’re definitely worth your time.
 The culture has gotten pretty nasty, and Sarkeesian has faced incessant threats.
-This post from Andrew Todd at Badass Digest identifies some of the ugly behavior.

 Do you ever wonder why Man of Steel felt so serious?
 With the exception of a few throwaway lines, the material was played like high literature.
 I don’t have a problem with a dramatic superhero film, but there are limits.
 Matt Singer at The Dissolve points out reports that Warner Brothers has a “no joke” policy in its DC Comics movies.
 Trying to avoid having fun with an inherently silly premise is a dangerous idea.
 Even The Dark Knight had the Joker.
 Things aren’t looking good for their upcoming movies.